awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

       cacheEmptyDirMedium: Memory # optional
 ```

 Both `cacheEmptyDirSizeLimit` and `cacheEmptyDirMedium` are optional, but we highly recommend you specify a size limit on your cache, as it might otherwise use all your node's storage depending on the cluster's configuration.
-If `cacheEmptyDirMedium` is not specified, the default storage medium will be used.
+If `cacheEmptyDirMedium` is not specified, the default storage medium will be used and 95% of `cacheEmptyDirSizeLimit` (if specified) will automatically be forwarded to Mountpoint as `--max-cache-size` unless this is already specified in `mountOptions`.

 The `emptyDir` will be unique to each Mountpoint Pod and won't be shared between other Mountpoint instances.